 Broadcast journalists create radio and video broadcasts for instructional use by the Air National Guard and viewing by the public.
 They handle every facet of production, from writing the script to operating a camera.
 Job duties can include researching topics, determining equipment requirements and arranging broadcasts from a studio or other location.
 Other duties include audio and video editing, program evaluation and monitoring of audience response.

-According to the U.S. Bureau of Labor Statistics (BLS), reporters, correspondents and broadcast news analysts are likely to see a 9% decline in job opportunities from 2014-2024.
-Broadcast news analysts specifically earned a median salary of $65,530 in May 2015, while reporters and correspondents earned even less at $36,360.
+According to the U.S. Bureau of Labor Statistics (BLS), reporters, correspondents, and broadcast news analysts are likely to see a 10% decline in job opportunities from 2018-2028.
+Broadcast news analysts specifically earned a median salary of $66,880 in May 2018, while reporters and correspondents earned $41,260.

 The broadcast journalist must be able to operate video and recording equipment and understand the principles behind lighting and shot composition.
 Good writing and research skills are vital in this job.
 High school coursework in mass media and photography may also be helpful.

-The BLS reported that aircraft cargo handling supervisors made a median salary of $45,470 in May 2015.
-Those working for local government earned more at $56,770.
+The BLS reported that aircraft cargo handling supervisors made a median salary of $48,610 as of May 2018.
+Those working for state government earned more at $72,670.

-The aircraft loadmaster must have thorough knowledge of the types and capabilities of transport planes.
+The aircraft loadmaster must have a thorough knowledge of the types and capabilities of transport planes.
 Basic mathematic skills are essential.
 Training for the position covers cargo restraint techniques and food storage principles on an airplane.
-The aircraft loadmaster must also have an understanding of emergency procedures and know how to interpret cargo loading diagrams and understand technical manuals and publications.
-A high school diploma with coursework in English, math, computers, speech and typing is desirable.
+The aircraft loadmaster must also have an understanding of emergency procedures and know-how to interpret cargo loading diagrams and understand technical manuals and publications.
+A high school diploma with coursework in English, math, computers, speech, and typing is desirable.

 Cryptologic Language Analyst